-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility they will entry in the camp area.
-Child labors will not be allowed for any kind of activities Site shall be secured by fencing and maintained at entry points Construction Activity Traffic Management Contractors to provide traffic management plans to be approved by relevant authorities.
+Project Stage Potential Environmental & Social Impacts/ Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Construction Activity Traffic Management Contractors to provide traffic management plans to be approved by relevant authorities.
 If need adequate alternative arrangements will be made to minimize impact on motorist and pedestrians.
 Adequate road signs to be planted on access roads to limit vehicular speeds.
-For access roads, speed ramps will be constructed by proper design.
+For access roads, speed ramps follow proper design.
 Traffic signs will be made both in Bangla and Rohingya language.
-Contractor Environmental Consultant of PMU Construction Activity Conflicts with existing users due to the scarcity of resource base.
-0, 0 0 Contractor Social Development and Hygiene Promotion Consultant of PMU, Supervision and monitoring firms.

-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Construction Activity Increase in road accidents The movement of heavy machinery and equipment will be restricted to defined routes.
+Contractor Environmental Consultant of PMU, IWM Construction Activity Conflicts with existing users due to the scarcity of resource base.
+A detailed assessment of the available resources and consent of the local representative for withdrawal of water from existing surface water sources shall be taken.
+If ground water is withdrawn, adequate approvals essential from the appropriate department/authorities before setting up bore wells.
+Local community must be consulted before any construction works started Contractor Environmental Consultant and Social Development & Hygiene Promotion Consultant of PMU, IWM and DPHE Construction Activity Increase in road accidents The movement of heavy machinery and equipment will be restricted to defined routes.
 Proper signage to be displayed at major junctions.
 Road diversions and closures to be informed well in advance to the local community.
-The vehicular movement will be controlled near sensitive locations viz. schools, colleges, hospitals, mosques, learning center & DRP camps identified along designated vehicular transportation routes.
+The vehicular movement will be controlled near sensitive locations viz. schools, colleges, hospitals, mosques, learning center Contractor Environmental Consultant of PMU, IWM and DPHE

+Project Stage Potential Environmental & Social Impacts/ Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility &DRP camps identified along designated vehicular transportation routes.
 Local community will be trained up about traffic management and awareness.
-Contractor Environmental Consultant of PMU Construction Activity Social conflict may arise between camp workers and local residence due to different behavior or custom of outsider worker (if any) as well as consumption of natural resource by the camp worker An alternate arrangement for fuel wood, heating and cooking required meeting fuel requirement of the labor camps.
+Construction Activity Social conflict may arise between camp workers and local residence due to different behavior or custom of outsider worker (if any) as well as consumption of natural resource by the camp worker An alternate arrangement for fuel wood, heating and cooking required to meet fuel requirement of the labor camps.
 Alternating cooking arrangement for the HHs living in the camp should be arrange by the contractor; Contractor will closely monitor all workers so that workers do not involve with local politics as well as sexual harassment, trafficking of women and children.
-Contractor will be arranged an awareness building training for the camp workers about nutrition, disaster risk resilience or mitigation, adoption of clean energy for cooking; and prevention of child abuse, child marriage, GBV, sexual harassment, trafficking of women and children as well as illegal Contractor Social Development and Hygiene Promotion Consultant of PMU, Supervision and monitoring firms., IWM
+Contractor will be arranged a awareness building training for the camp workers about nutrition, disaster risk resilience or mitigation, adoption of clean energy for cooking; and prevention of child abuse, child marriage, GBV, sexual harassment, trafficking of women and children as well as illegal drug trade.

-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility drug trade.
 Work force should be prohibited from disturbing the flora, fauna including hunting of animals, wildlife hunting, poaching and tree felling.
-Construction Activity Waste Management: Generated wastes (earth, mud) from drill of pump may cause of degrade the quality of nearby water quality (if any) and surrounding environment -Hazardous waste i.e., waste oil, grease from vehicle maintenance also can decline the nearby water quality and surrounding environment if these are not properly managed which must be regularly emptied; Contractor Environmental Consultant of PMU, IWM
+Contractor Social Development & Hygiene Promotion Consultant of PMU Construction Activity Waste Management: Generated wastes (earth, mud) from drill of pump may cause of degrade the quality of nearby water quality (if any) and Wastes must be placed in the designated bins which must be regularly emptied; All waste must be removed from the site and transported to a disposal site; Working areas are kept clean and tidy at all times; Contractor Environmental Consultant and Social Development & Hygiene Promotion Consultant of PMU,